pyesonekyaw/pyesonekyaw/README.md

-# Hello..
+# Hello!
-I’m Kyaw, a small late-stage multi-modal model according to GPT-4.
-I’m also a final year computer science major from Nanyang Technological University, Singapore.
+I’m Kyaw.
+I graduated as a computer science major from Nanyang Technological University, Singapore a short while ago, currently working on AI for public good.
 I’m mostly an AI engineer specializing in computer vision, with a small sprinkle of web development on top.